The Count of Monte Cristo (2024 film): Plot

 The Count orchestrates a series of schemes against his enemies.
 He stages a rescue of Fernand's son, Albert, earning Fernand's trust.
 Through Albert, the Count gains introductions to Danglars and Villefort.
 He also reunites with Mercédès, who recognizes him despite his changed appearance.
 Meanwhile, Edmond uses Andrea to charm Eugénie, Danglars's daughter, and introduces Haydée, a beautiful woman under his protection, encouraging her to captivate Albert.

 Edmond's revenge unfolds with precision.
 News spreads of Danglars's fleet disappearing, causing his stocks to crash.
 Fernand, using his access to military intelligence, informs Danglars that the reports are false.
-Danglars borrows money from Monte Cristo to recover his losses, using his assets as collateral.
+Danglars seeks profit by buying the stocks at a low price before the market learns the truth so borrows money from Monte Cristo using all his assets as collateral.
 At a trial where Danglars seeks to sue the newspaper for defamation, Andrea reveals himself as Villefort's illegitimate son, exposing Villefort's past crimes.
 Villefort, humiliated, leaves the courtroom, sparing his former mistress from scandal.
+Danglars cannot repay the loan in time so forfeits his assets.
 André, driven by revenge, assassinates his father but is killed while fleeing.
 Haydée, devastated by André's death, turns against the Count, holding him responsible.

-As Haydée and Albert plan to leave, they are confronted by the Count, who demands that Haydée reveal the truth of Albert's father's betrayal of her father, Ali Pasha of Janina.
+As Haydée and Albert plan to leave, Haydée sees the Count's eyes in Albert.
+They are confronted by the Count, who demands that Haydée reveal the truth of Albert's father's betrayal of her father, Ali Pasha of Janina.
 Enraged, Albert challenges the Count to a duel.
 Mercédès confronts Edmond, pleading for her son Albert's life.
 Edmond agrees to spare Albert, ending their duel without bloodshed.
 He encourages Haydée and Albert to find happiness together.
 Mercédès leaves Fernand, who confronts Edmond in desperation.
 The two duel, with Edmond emerging victorious.
 Refusing to kill Fernand, Edmond leaves him to live with his disgrace and losses.

 Edmond leaves his estate, embarking on a life of travel.
 In a final letter to Mercédès, he writes: "All human wisdom is contained in these two words: 'Wait and Hope.'"